LGBTQ history in Illinois: 2000s

 In 2003, Horizons Community Center renamed itself as the Center on Halsted.
 In 2007, it moved into its permanent location at the corner of Halsted and Waveland in Boystown, Chicago.
+On January 1, 2006, the Illinois Human Rights Act was amended to protected LGBT persons from unfair discrimination.
 In 2006, the 2006 Gay Games were held in Chicago from July 15–July 22.